-These three policies cover different parts of your home—for example, condo insurance usually doesn't cover the roof.
-No matter which policy you purchase, you may need to supplement your main insurance policy with extra kinds of coverage, depending on where you live: For instance, Florida townhouse owners might need flood insurance, while people in California may consider earthquake coverage.
+These three policies cover different parts of your home.
+For example, condo insurance usually doesn't cover the roof.
+No matter which policy you buy, you may need to add on extra kinds of coverage, depending on where you live.
+For instance, Florida townhouse owners might need flood insurance, while people in California may want earthquake coverage.

 - How much your home is worth

 - Which elements of your home's structure you're responsible for

 - The value of your personal property, such as furniture, clothing and appliances

 The right amount of liability coverage to get is individual But the more often you engage in high-liability activities, such as having large parties, and the more at-risk assets you have, the more liability coverage you should buy.